 \subsubsection{An Approximation Algorithm for Finding the MAIR}

-We can use this fast exact algorithm, that finds the largest rectangle in any given direction inscribed in a compact convex set $C \subset \mathbb{R}^2$, as a subroutine to obtain an approximation algorithm for the case where we want to find the largest inscribed rectangle among all directions, i.e., the MAIR.
+We can use this fast algorithm, that finds a $(1-\varepsilon)$--approximation to the largest rectangle in any given direction inscribed in a compact convex set $C \subset \mathbb{R}^2$, as a subroutine to obtain an approximation algorithm for the case where we want to find the largest inscribed rectangle among all directions, i.e., the MAIR.

 Consider a compact and convex set $C\in \mathbb{R}^2$.
 We seek to solve the Problem (\ref{mod:MAIR_Parametric}), which has a univariate objective function $f(t) = (1+t^2) e^{\psi(t)}$, where $\psi(t)$ is the optimal value of (\ref{mod:MAIR_Parametric_GivenDirection}).
 For simplicity, in this section, we use the notation $|\cdot|$ as a measure of both area and length.
-Let $R_{opt}$ to be the optimal solution and $R_{apx}$ to be the $\varepsilon$-approximation solution, i.e. $|R_{apx}|\geq (1-\varepsilon)|R_{opt}|$.
-The basic intuition is that the direction of an $\varepsilon$-approximation solution should be very close to the direction of the optimal rectangle.
+Let $R_{opt}$ to be the optimal solution, i.e., the MAIR, and $R_{apx}$ to be the $(1-\varepsilon)$--approximation solution, i.e. $|R_{apx}|\geq (1-\varepsilon)|R_{opt}|$, that we seek to find.
+The basic intuition behind our algorithm is that the direction of a $(1-\varepsilon)$--approximation solution should be very close to the direction of the optimal rectangle.
 Suppose the optimal rectangle happens at direction angle $\theta^*$.
 We want to know how much the area of the rectangle changes if we change the direction slightly.
 So we want to find a lower bound for the area of an approximation rectangle with direction angle $\theta_{apx}\in[\theta^*-\alpha,\theta^*+\alpha]$, for some small $\alpha>0$.